DiegoRanon/Course-Market-Place/course-marketplace/app/dev_documents/SUPABASE_SETUP_GUIDE.md

 create policy "Users can update own profile" on profiles for update using (auth.uid() = id);

+-- Users can create their own profile (for initial signup) create policy "Users can create own profile" on profiles for insert with check (auth.uid() = id);

+-- Allow profile creation during signup (when user is not yet authenticated) create policy "Allow profile creation during signup" on profiles for insert with check (true);

 -- Admins can view all profiles create policy "Admins can view all profiles" on profiles for select using (